NataliaMedeiros/Binary_tree/README.md

 ## Implementation of a binary tree
 The binary tree is implemented using a struct.
 Where each node contains 3 elemnents the data, the pointer to the right node and the pointer to the left pointer.
 The pointer will pointer NULL if it there's no children.

+## Find size of a binary tree
+Size of a binary tree can be easily calculated using a recursion function
+	Size of tree = Size of left subtree + size of left subtree + 1